Attendance - Class (See Academic Rule 1.1, ABA Standards 304(b) and 304(d))

 Policy on Approving Courses under the Legal Writing Requirement (Adopted by the Faculty on February 24, 2015)

 Legal Writing/Experiential Learning Credits

 All incoming JD students are required to submit official transcripts verifying all academic credits undertaken and all undergraduate and graduate degrees conferred before the first day of classes.
 Official transcripts must be certified by the issuing institution and sent directly from that institution to the University of Minnesota Law School.
 If you previously attended the University of Minnesota, you still must request official transcripts be sent to the Law School.
 If a final, official transcript was included in your LSAC application, you do not need to submit another transcript.

-If the Law School has not received a student’s final, official transcripts by the first day of classes, that student will be contacted by the Office of Student Services and provided an opportunity to cure the deficiency.
+If the Law School has not received a student’s final, official transcripts by the first day of classes, that student will be contacted by the Office of Student Affairs and provided an opportunity to cure the deficiency.
 Absent extraordinary circumstances, if the Law School has not received final, official transcripts for a student by October 1, that student will be administratively withdrawn.
-Any student who believes she or he has extraordinary circumstances must contact the Office of Student Services before October 1 so that the Law School can determine whether such circumstances exist and how to cure the deficiency in a timely manner.
+Any student who believes she or he has extraordinary circumstances must contact the Office of Student Affairs before October 1 so that the Law School can determine whether such circumstances exist and how to cure the deficiency in a timely manner.
 Please have your undergraduate Registrar’s Office mail an official, final transcript to:

 University of Minnesota Law School